 A pressure cooker can save you loads of time laboring over your stove.
-That's why after researching more than 50 pressure cookers, we bought the 8 best models for to test and review for you.
-We used them to cook more than 200 meals, ranging from meaty pork ribs to vegan rice dishes and stews.
-We recruited a panel of hungry folks to rank the quality of those dishes, while our product testers used the associated preparation and cleanup to grade each model's user-friendliness and ease of cleaning.
-With all that experience, we're able to tell you if a pressure cooker would be a good addition to your home, and if so, which model is ready to meet your needs and budget.
+To find the best options, we bought 5 of the most popular cookers and used them to cook over 200 meals, including meaty pork ribs, vegan rice dishes, and stews.
+We recruited a panel of hungry folks to rank the quality of those dishes while our product testers graded the prep and cleanup process.

 This newest version of the Instant Pot Duo Plus V4 offers a sleek new look and updated control panel features.
 Some great improvements were also made to the cooker's steam valve, making it safer and quieter.
 In part, the Duo Plus is our favorite model for one key reason: Its ever-increasing quality.
-This is the fourth version of the Duo Plus (we've also tested the Duo Plus V3 in this review, which performs very similarly).
+This is the fourth version of the Duo Plus (we've also previously tested the Duo Plus V3, which performs very similarly).
 Each new rendering of this product is continually safer and more user-friendly.
-We also don't want to leave out how well the Duo Plus cooks.
-It's a superb pressure cooker with eight additional cooking modes: Slow cooker, rice, steam, saute, yogurt, sous vide, cake, and keep warm.
+The Duo Plus is a superb pressure cooker with eight additional cooking modes: Slow cooker, rice, steam, saute, yogurt, sous vide, cake, and keep warm.
 With this 9-in-1, all of your cooking bases are covered.
 The real game-changer for us is its amazing ability to cook delicious, fall-off-the-bone meats — we were always hungry for more.
 The Duo Plus can also whip up a decent helping of rice, but it is a little more temperamental when it is time to saute.
 Eventually, we achieved the best results on low heat instead of high.
 Finally, we really appreciate the Duo Plus's interactive control panel that sends text alerts on the status of the cooking process as well as alerts on possible complications.

-The Breville Fast Slow Pro is one of our favorite pressure cookers.
+The Breville Fast Slow Pro was a tester favorite.
 With a streamlined interface and a boatload of cooking features, it easily separates itself from the pack.
 It offers the most presets and cooking modes, almost to an overwhelming degree.
 Luckily the Breville provides an incredibly intuitive, three-dial interface that lets you cycle through all of these settings and fine-tune cook times and pressure levels with ease.
 We particularly liked the automated steam release valve on this machine.
 You can either set the valve to open automatically when the cooking is done or just open it with the push of a well-positioned button.
 It is nice to release the steam without putting your hand anywhere near the valve, although we didn't feel unsafe using any of the tested models.
 The Breville was also the only model that slightly stood out from the pack in cooking ability, mainly when it came to meat.
 The ribs we made with this machine had a somewhat more tender, fall-off-the-bone quality than the rest.

-The hefty price tag is the one thing that might stop you in your tracks.
-The Breville Fast Slow Pro can list for nearly double the cost of most models.
-While it is a better product than most of our test fleet, it's still a considerable investment.
-However, if you'd prefer to keep your hands away from the steam valve or if you love making pressure cooker ribs, you may find this model is well worth the additional cost.
+However, the high price might stop you in your tracks.
+The Breville Fast Slow Pro can retail for nearly double the price point of most pressure cookers.
+Though it is a better product than most of our test group, it's still a sizable investment.
+On the other hand, if you'd like to keep your hands away from the steam valve or if you love making pressure cooker ribs, you might find this unit is well worth the additional cost.
+For a top-performing pressure cooker that won't break the bank, the Instant Pot Duo Plus V4 fits the bill nicely, with admirable scores across all categories yet priced to leave a good deal of extra cash in your pocket to stock up on groceries.

-Our biggest complaint with the Presto 02141 is a minor one — it does not have a good place to store its lid, so you'll likely end up holding it while you serve or stir.
-Still, we think it's an excellent value given its price and performance.
+Our main gripe with the Presto 02141 is a minor one — it does not provide a good place to store its lid, so you'll probably end up holding it while you stir or serve.
+Small critique aside, we think it's a terrific value considering its price and performance.
+Comparatively, the most user-friendly pressure cooker of the group is the Duo Plus V4, which you can often find on sale at a similar price to the Presto, even though Instant Pot officially lists it for considerably more.

 Ninja has a proven track record of creating high-quality and multipurpose kitchen appliances.
 The Ninja Foodi Smart XL is one of our absolute favorite cookers to use.
 Its stand-out feature is sheer versatility.
 The product is a pressure cooker, a steamer, and an air fryer.
 This cooking trifecta allows the Ninja to broil, bake, roast, slow cook, saute, and much more.
 It also offers a superb dehydration setting.
 This newest Ninja model is the most convenient yet.
 Past models required different lids for each cooking function.
 However, this version introduces SmartLid technology.
 This allows users to switch between the three cooking modes with just the push of a finger.
 Our favorite part of the Ninja is that it can use multiple cook functions to cook three different dishes simultaneously.
 We also love that it tells us goodbye when we turn it off.

-The elephant in the room is this product's weight and size.
-It's nearly 15 inches tall and weighs 25 pounds.
-Lifting and moving the Ninja may be challenging for some people, and storing it in a cupboard or on a pantry shelf could be challenging.
-It's also a little too large to be a permanent countertop fixture.
-Overall, we feel this is an excellent multi-use cooker, but it's a little inconsistent when it pressure cooks meat.
+The elephant in the room is the weight and size of the Ninja.
+It weighs 25 pounds and measures almost 15 inches tall.
+Some folks may find lifting and moving this unit difficult, and storing it in a cupboard or on a pantry shelf may be just as challenging.
+It's also a tad too large to be a permanent fixture on the counter.
+Overall, we feel this is an excellent multi-use cooker, but it is a bit inconsistent when it comes to pressure cooking meat.
+If you can compromise on the dehydration and air-fryer features, you will love the smaller size and flawless results Breville's Fast Slow Pro delivers in the kitchen.

 Pressure Cooker testing was divided across four rating metrics: